google/comprehensive-rust/TRANSLATIONS.md

 translation: you should then go over it and update it as necessary before you remove the fuzzy marker.

-> **Note:** You should not run `msgmerge` too often.
-The reason is that it often
+> **Note:** Until the translation is complete, you should either run `msgmerge` or
-> creates a very large diff, which is hard or impossible to review.
-Focus on
+> update the PO file for your language.
+Avoid mixing the two since it often creates
-> finishing the translation first and only then start incorporating new changes
+> a very large diff, which is hard or impossible to review.
+When the translation is
-> with `msgmerge`.
+> complete, run `msgmerge` to incorporate changes in the English text.

 ## Using Translations